SaschaZeGerman/loginbuddy/README.md

 - Sample web application
 - Sample OpenID Provider

-The instructions are made for Docker on a MacBook and may need to be adjusted for windows users.
+The instructions are made for Docker on a MacBook and may need to be adjusted for Windows users.

 - Preparation
   - modify your hosts file, add **127.0.0.1 local.loginbuddy.net demoserver.loginbuddy.net democlient.loginbuddy.net**
   - for MacBooks this would be done at ```sudo /etc/hosts```
 - Run ```docker run -p 80:80 -p 443:443 -d saschazegerman/loginbuddy:latest-demo```
   - this will pull the latest demo image from docker hub
-  - this will use ports 80 (http), 443 (https)
+  - this will use ports 80 (http) and 443 (https)
 - Open a browser
   - go to **https://democlient.loginbuddy.net** and follow the prompts

 The demo simulates a client, a social login provider (called 'FAKE') and uses Loginbuddy!

-The last page displays the type of message Loginbuddy would return to your application. (the window is very small.
-Copy the content, paste it into [JSONLINT](https://jsonlint.com) and click 'Validate JSON').
+The last page displays the type of message Loginbuddy would return to your application. (if you have used the web app dem,o client, copy the content, paste it into [JSONLINT](https://jsonlint.com) and click 'Validate JSON').

 Since the demo uses self-signed certificates, confirm the SSL security screens in your browser, three times, once per component.